 Continuing in the last vein of thought, I’m looking back over my life with my father.
 Much of it was harsh but in the end, I felt we made a strong closure.

 My dad only passed in the last decade so naturally his memories are stronger in my mind and nothing has blurred.
 I remember the early days with him when my foster mom was still alive.
-I remember moving from Louisiana to East TX with an extended layover in Houston.1 I remember how happy my dad was to be in the country.2 I remember how he embraced our new life in the wilderness.
+I remember moving from Louisiana to East TX with an extended layover in Houston.
+What I didn’t know at the time was this was when my foster mom was first diagnosed with cancer.
+I remember how happy my dad was to be in the country.
+Which was even more remote than my home town, if you can believe it. lol I remember how he embraced our new life in the wilderness.
 He was a man alive and it was obvious he loved his life at that time.
 I remember him building our house.
 I remember being curled up in his lap sitting in the giant window overlooking the new wilderness we lived in.
 I remember him reading to me in that same window.
 His reading sparked my own love of reading and zest for knowledge.
 I remember him guiding and counseling me when I was plagued by nightmares and spirits.
 He didn’t make fun of me or make light of what I was feeling.
 I remember the pain in his face when my mom started getting really sick.
 I remember the nights after she died when he would pass out drunk on the floor in misery.
 I remember not understanding how someone so big and strong in my eyes was capable of tears.
 I remember the sadness that came after.
 I remember being left with my older brother while he worked longer and longer hours.

 A couple years later, I can remember meeting what would become my new step-mother.
 I can remember seeing my dad smile again.
 I remember how that first year with her was warm and good.
 I can remember the birth of my younger brother and how happy it made him.
 I can also remember how hard he worked just to keep clothes on our back.
 I can remember seeing him so tired from manual labor he would sleep for a solid night and day to recover.